 - Parents are expected to assist the fishermen.
 They can fill in the fishing tournament record forms, measure the fish caught, bait hooks and assist with removing hooks from the fish.
-Parents may instruct the boys in casting but the boys should be doing the fishing… The parent may not catch a fish and then hand the rod to their son… Also, parents are expected to make sure their son abides by all park rules so as to maintain safety and to leave the park as we found it.
+Parents may instruct the Cub Scouts in casting but the Cub Scouts should be doing the fishing.
+The parent may not catch a fish and then hand the rod to their Cub Scout… Also, parents are expected to make sure their child abides by all park rules so as to maintain safety and to leave the park as we found it.

 - This is a private facility and we are guests.
 Please treat the park and buildings with respect so that we can be invited back!

-- The purpose of the tournament is to have fun… If your son has the best spot on the lake or the perfect bait, please share your secrets (or your spot) with your fellow Scouts.
+- The purpose of the tournament is to have fun… If your Cub Scout has the best spot on the lake or the perfect bait, please share your secrets (or your spot) with your fellow Scouts.

 - All participants will be required to sign a liability waiver to participate in this event.

 The BSA's Commitment to Safety is ongoing and we want you to know that the safety of our youth, volunteers, staff, and employees cannot be compromised.
 The Boy Scouts of America puts the utmost importance on the safe and healthy environments for its youth membership.
 The Sam Houston Area Council takes great strides to ensure the safety of its youth as well as the adult volunteer leadership that interacts with them.